-The purpose of the Institutional Review Board is to safeguard the rights and welfare of human subjects involved in research activities conducted at or sponsored by the University of St. Thomas.
-The University IRB requires completion of the Application for Initial Review and supporting documents to begin the process toward approval of a research study involving human subjects.
+The University of St. Thomas IRB requires completion of the appropriate application form and supporting documents to begin the process toward approval of a research study involving human subjects.
 The following steps are designed to guide researchers through the application process.

 According to 45 CFR 46.102, human subjects research is defined as: